Converting an apartment building to

 Why convert a whole building?

 People who rent individual apartments have few options available to improve their indoor air quality.
-Most effective methods would require the permission of the landlord and cannot be removed when the renter moves out.
+Most effective methods would require the permission of the landlord and the investment will be lost when the renter moves out.

 It is also difficult for sensitive people to live next door to regular folks.
 The walls are rarely air tight so the neighbor’s fragrances, tobacco smoke, laundry products and pesticides often pass through the walls.
-The outdoor air is also affected through dryer exhaust, barbeque fumes, etc., preventing the sensitive person from using a balcony or other outdoor space.
+The outdoor air is also affected through dryer exhaust, barbeque fumes, etc., preventing the sensitive person from using a balcony or other outdoor space, and making ventilation difficult.

 People with environmental sensitivities are often socially isolated because they cannot visit regular homes or be visited by regular people.
 Placing multiple people with similar sensitivities next door to each other encourages socialization and mutual support.